ktnlvr/ktnlvr.dev/content/design/ttrpg/index.md

 I once ruled that a boon allowed the caster to reroll a one, that was completely off-balance.
 If you know, you know.

+### Cold Shot

+This rule was retold to me many times for D&D, but my version is suited for EZD6.

+A player may try and attack a specific part of a creature.
+They may only do that if the boons on the roll outweigh the banes.
+When doing this attack you get +2 bane.
+A successful attack deals double damage or invokes a specific effect otherwise.

 ## Licensing & Usage

 EZD6 is distributed under the Open Game License.
 The restated rules from other places are distributed under their respective licenses.